Bob Carss spent 18 years with 22 Special Air Service (SAS), where he trained as a tracker and ran numerous tracking courses for special forces.

 Nigel Cawthorne is the author of a number of successful true crime and popular history books.
 His writing has appeared in over 150 newspapers, magazines and partworks - from the Sun to the Financial Times, and from Flatbush Life to The New York Tribune.
 He lives in London.

 Jonathan Clements is the author of many books on East Asian history, including biographies of Empress Wu, Admiral Togo, the statesman Prince Saionji and Coxinga, the Japanese-born 'pirate king'.
-He divides his time between London, England and Jyväskylä, Finland, and his website iswww.muramasaindustries.com.
+He divides his time between London, England and Jyväskylä, Finland.
+His website is schoolgirlmilkycrisis.com

 Charlie Connelly is a freelance writer specialising in European sport and travel and has written for BBC Match of the Day magazine, Four Four Two, Time Out and the award-winning Scottish Sunday Herald Magazine.